ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 gem 'angularjs-rails'
 gem 'twitter-bootstrap-rails'
 ```
-> **Tip:** You can also use Angular library separately by [downloading](https://angularjs.org/) and putting in Rails assets folder if you don't wish to use angularjs-rails gem.
+> **Tip:** You can also [download](https://angularjs.org/) and use AngularJS library by putting in Rails assets folder if you don't wish to use angularjs-rails gem.

 Install Gems and create database
 ```sh